Allow ESPs and multiple ESMs

 - save files

-#12 Updated by Mark Siewert over 1 year ago
+#12 Updated by Mark Siewert almost 2 years ago

 Morrowind dialogue is, essentially, the bastard child of a C++ map and a double linked list.
 Each INFO entry has a unique ID, plus two links pointing to the previous/next IDs.
 When a plugin modifies a parent dialogue tree, by adding/removing/editing stuff, the Construction Kit writes the equivalent of a patch/diff file.
 As everybody knows, merging this kind of data structures can become very nontrivial.